Annealing glasses by cyclic shear deformation

-Here, we explore the ability of applying mechanical deformation to more efficiently explore the energy landscape of glass forming liquids.
-Aging and rejuvenation of glasses have been studied in the past experimentally and in simulations, owing to their obvious relevance in understanding the properties of glasses\cite{McKenna2003d,lacks2001energy,lacks2004energy}.
-The behaviour of glasses (or {\it inherent structures}, local energy minima generated by energy minimization of liquid configurations \cite{sastry1998signatures,debenedetti2001supercooled}) under (typically, but not restricted to) athermal quasistatic (AQS) shear deformation have recently been studied in order to study the mechanical behaviour of glasses \cite{foffi2013,leishangthem2017yielding,priezjev2018molecular,Kawasaki2016a,Procaccia2017a,Regev2015a,Salerno2013c,Liu2016g}.
-Under cyclic, or oscillatory, shear deformation, both aging ({\it i. e.} a decrease in the energies of the inherent structures) and rejuvenation (an increase in the energies) are found \cite{lacks2004energy,foffi2013,leishangthem2017yielding}.
-A detailed analysis of a model glass by Leishangthem {\it et al.} \cite{leishangthem2017yielding}, with the amplitude of the shear deformation as the relevant variable, showed that below the yielding strain amplitude, progressively deeper energy minima are sampled, whereas above the yielding amplitude, the energies become larger, alongside the formation of shear bands \cite{anshul-shearbanding}.
+Here, we explore whether the approach to low energy configurations in glass formers can be enhanced by the application of cyclic shear deformation, motivated by results for athermal cyclic shear.
+The behaviour of glasses (or {\it inherent structures} (IS), local energy minima generated by energy minimization of liquid configurations) under (typically, but not restricted to) athermal quasistatic (AQS) shear deformation have recently been investigated in order to study the mechanical behaviour of glasses and related phenomena \cite{foffi2013,leishangthem2017yielding,priezjev2018molecular,Kawasaki2016a,Procaccia2017a,Regev2015a,Salerno2013c,Liu2016g,ozawaPNAS2018,PRIEZJEV2019,Bhaumik2019,Yeh2019,daspnas2020}.
+Under cyclic, or oscillatory, shear deformation, the energies of the glasses are found both to decrease from cycle to cycle, or increase, depending on relevant parameters \cite{lacks2004energy,foffi2013,leishangthem2017yielding}.
+A detailed analysis of a model glass by Leishangthem {\it et al.} \cite{leishangthem2017yielding}, with the amplitude of shear deformation as the relevant variable, showed that below the yielding strain amplitude, progressively deeper energy minima are sampled, whereas above the yielding amplitude, energies become larger, accompanied by the formation of shear bands \cite{anshul-shearbanding}.
 The lowest energy, homogeneous, structures are attained at (but below) the yielding point.
-This observation suggests that cyclic deformation at suitably chosen shear amplitudes is an approach to generating low energy inherent structures.
+This observation (consistent with various theoretical investigations describing the yielding point as a limit of vanishing or low barriers to rearrangements \cite{lubchenko2003barrier,lubchenko2004theory,parisi2017shear,Jineaat6387}) suggests cyclic deformation at suitably chosen shear amplitudes as an approach to generate low energy configurations.
 In the present work, we investigate this possibility.
-In order to incorporate thermal relaxation and to explore the role of additional parameters, we study oscillatory shear deformation at finite temperature and shear rates.
+In order to incorporate thermal relaxation and to explore the role of additional parameters, we study oscillatory shear deformation of liquids at finite temperature and shear rates.